patchlevel/event-sourcing/docs/pages/projection.md

 ## Versioning

-As soon as the structure of a projection changes, the version must be change or increment.
+As soon as the structure of a projection changes or the or you need other events from the past, the `projectorId` must be change or increment.

 Otherwise the projectionist will not recognize that the projection has changed and will not rebuild it.
-To do this, you have to change the version in the `Projector` attribute.
+To do this, you can add a version to the `projectorId`:

 ```php
 use Doctrine\DBAL\Connection;